Angluca/cex/README.md

 Use `cex -DFOO -DBAR config` to set project config flags Use `cex -D config` to reset all project config flags to defaults
 ```

 ## About CEX
 ### What is CEX
 CEX is designed as a standalone, single-header programming language with no dependencies other than the GCC/Clang compiler and libc.

-Written as a single-header C11 (GNU C) library, CEX is specifically tailored for GCC/Clang compilers.
+Written as a single-header C11 (GNU C) library (C23 compatible), CEX is specifically tailored for GCC/Clang compilers.
 Its mission is to improve C without reinventing a new compiler stack.
 CEX incorporates modern programming trends while remaining fully compatible with all C tooling.

 Though CEX remains unsafe, modern compilers and tools (such as address sanitizers combined with unit tests) help mitigate risks.
 The language draws inspiration from modern languages, blending their best ideas into a C-compatible form.